-GTC does not anticipate any 500 kV transmission line towers, 230 kV transmission line structures, or site grading for substations will occur in any streams or wetlands.
+No 500 kV transmission line towers or site grading for substations will occur in any streams or wetlands.
+One 230 kV mono-pole transmission structure is proposed to be placed in a wetland (EWJC WET 03) on the East Walton - Jacks Creek 230 kV Transmission Line.
+Nationwide Permit 57 allows for the placement of "Foundations for overhead electric utility line or telecommunication line towers, poles, and anchors".
 GTC will incorporate stringent Best Management Practices (BMPs) in the Erosion and Sedimentation Control (E&SC) plans and implement those to protect wetland resources.